simoun-asmar/simoun-asmar/README.md

-# Hi there, I'm Simoun Asmar 👋
+# Hi, I’m Simoun Asmar 👋

-Welcome to my GitHub profile!
-I'm a passionate Data Analyst in the making, constantly exploring new datasets and expanding my skills.
-Here’s a little more about me:
+Welcome to my GitHub!
+I’m a dedicated and curious Data Analyst passionate about turning raw data into meaningful insights.
+I’m currently building real-world projects that combine SQL, Python, Tableau, and Google Sheets — all focused on solving business problems with data.

 ---

-📊 **Currently learning:** Advanced SQL, Tableau, Python for data analysis, and Google Sheets
-🎯 **Goals:** Build insightful dashboards, master data cleaning techniques, and optimize SQL queries
-🎲 **Fun fact:** I can analyze data faster than I can solve a Rubik's cube! 🧩
+##  What I’m working on
+- Designing and documenting SQL-based analytics workflows
+- Building interactive dashboards in Tableau
+- Automating tasks and data pipelines with Python
+- Exploring advanced techniques in cohort and marketing analytics

+##  Current Focus
+- **SQL** – Query optimization and data modeling
+- **Python** – Data wrangling and automation
+- **Tableau** – Effective visual storytelling
+- **Google Sheets** – Smart functions for fast analysis
+- **BigQuery + Fivetran** – End-to-end data integration workflows
+- **Databricks** – Analyzing and visualizing data in the cloud
+- **dbt** – Transforming and testing data at scale

 ---

-## 🔍 What I'm working on:
-- 📈 Building interactive dashboards in Tableau to uncover insights
-- 🛠 Documenting SQL queries to showcase my data analysis skills
-- 🚀 Practicing Python for automation and advanced data manipulation

-## 🌱 What I'm currently learning:
-- **SQL**: Advanced query optimization and database management
-- **Tableau**: Creating effective data visualizations and dashboards
-- **Google Sheets**: Leveraging advanced functions for better data analysis
-- **Python**: Developing scripts for data automation and processing
+## 👀 A little about me
+When I’m not analyzing data, I’m either improving a dashboard, testing a new SQL trick, or helping others understand how to turn numbers into decisions.

 ---